awsdocs/aws-storagegateway-user-guide/doc_source/troubleshoot-volume-issues.md

 ## The Console Says That Your Volume Is Not Configured<a name="troubleshoot-volume-issues.VolumeNotConfigured"></a>

 If the AWS Storage Gateway console indicates that your volume has a status of UPLOAD BUFFER NOT CONFIGURED, add upload buffer capacity to your gateway\.
 You cannot use a gateway to store your application data if the upload buffer for the gateway is not configured\.
-For more information, see [To configure upload buffer or cache storage ](ManagingLocalStorage-common.md#GatewayWorkingStorageCachedTaskBuffer)\.
+For more information, see [To add and configure upload buffer or cache storage ](ManagingLocalStorage-common.md#GatewayWorkingStorageCachedTaskBuffer)\.

 ## The Console Says That Your Volume Is Irrecoverable<a name="troubleshoot-volume-issues.VolumeIrrecoverable"></a>